 Using the Ultimate Rewards booking portal is like using your points as cash to book travel.
 It’s similar to cash back cards in that you do not have to worry about award space/availability.
 So you’re going to have more options for both hotels and flights.

 Also, you are not limited to Chase’s transfer partners.
 In other words, several hotel brands will be bookable through the portal.
-According to a Chase rep, the Ultimate Rewards booking portal gets its inventory from Expedia.
+The Ultimate Rewards booking portal gets its inventory from Expedia.
 So anything bookable on Expedia should be bookable through the Ultimate Rewards redemption portal.

 More options sounds great, what’s the catch?